 Tuesday, April 24

 We intend this grant development process to support meaningful reflection and planning and to not be overly burdensome to complete.
 If you have a great idea that will improve teacher satisfaction and retention at your school site, we want to support you to plan a strong grant project and to write a strong grant proposal.

 We are thrilled to offer free workshops and office hours to support you!

-- Get coaching and feedback on your ideas from design thinking experts
+- Get coaching and feedback on your ideas from the facilitators, and from current grantees

-- Get to know other Oakland teacher teams designing innovative programs
+- Get to know other Oakland teacher teams designing innovative projects